“Get a little sunshine!” “Open a window, it’s too dark in here!” “Why do you keep it so dark in here? Turn on some lights!”

 Researchers have found that patients who undergo brief exposure to a migraine trigger results in that person experiencing an increased sensitivity to that trigger.
 On the other hand, patients who undergo longer periods of exposure to a migraine trigger experience a decreased sensitivity to the trigger.

 This means that wearing dark glasses for migraine or retreating to a dark room in order to avoid migraine triggers could actually be causing your migraines to be not only worse, but more frequent as well.
 It definitely does not help light sensitive eye issues.

 Cognitive behavioral therapy has been a successful treatment for migraines simply because it teaches the patient how to manage their triggers.
 It does not advise cutting out the triggers completely.

-So beyond the dark adaptive eye problems, you could be making your light sensitivity issues worse by wearing the dark glasses indoors.
+So beyond the dark adaptive eye problems, you could be making your light sensitivity worse by wearing the dark glasses indoors.
 While it may provide temporary relief from painful light, it can you to experience increased pain when you aren’t wearing them.
 It can also get gradually worse until you are wearing your glasses all the time.

 Better options for light sensitive migraine relief.

 Many migraineurs see only two options when trying to avoid an attack.
 They either remain in their home with the lights off and shades drawn, or they wear sunglasses indoors.
 But as we see in the studies here, that is not only ineffective, it is a really bad idea.

 The general consensus among researchers is that a migraineur is better off remaining wherever they are – work, church, school – and wearing specially tinted migraine glasses than they are going home and retreating to a dark room.

 By continuing to expose yourself to triggers (in a controlled environment) you are inadvertently making your light sensitivity issues and migraine worse.
 Instead, you should opt for allowing for some exposure to your migraine trigger.